ExFace/Core/Docs/Installation/IIS_with_SQL_Server.md

 ### View details of generic HTTP errors

 By default IIS does not show error details to users except for local users.
-If you need to see the details, access the app from the server itself.
+If you need to see the details, access the app from the server itself via `http://localhost/...`.

+Additionally, detailed tracing can be enabled as described here: https://4sysops.com/archives/iis-failed-request-tracing/

+### Missing context bar / IIS changes status code from 200 to 500 WITHOUT any logging or error description

+Very strange behavior has been reported with the status code of certain requests (like those from the context bar) being changed to 500 although the request was processed successfully.
+The request contained all the data and did not leave any error traces - it was just the status code, that changed.

+The solution was to give the user `IUSR` full access to the entire installation folder.

 ## Update PHP version